-Michelle Hurst was a big screen film actress known for powerful performances.
-In the early stages of her career, Hurst acted in comedies like "Born on the Fourth of July" (1989), "Airheads" (1994) starring Brendan Fraser and "Smoke" (1995) with Giancarlo Esposito and José Zúniga.
-She also appeared in the Lili Taylor film "I Shot Andy Warhol" (1996) and "Office Killer" (1997) with Florina Rodov.
-She worked in television in her early acting career, including a part on "New York Undercover" (1994-98).
-Her passion for acting continued to her roles in projects like "Stepmom" (1998) with Julia Roberts and "Just Visiting" (2001).
-She also worked in television during these years, including a part on "Law & Order: Special Victims Unit" (1999-).
-In her more recent career, she continued to act in the Sam Rockwell dramatic adaptation "Choke" (2008), the Ryan Gosling dramatic period piece "All Good Things" (2010) and the dramatic comedy "A Little Help" (2011) with Jenna Fischer.
-She also worked in television during these years, including roles in "The Good Wife" (2009-) and "Blue Bloods" (2010-).
-Hurst also appeared in "Orange is the New Black."
+Michelle Hurst was an actress who made a successful career for herself in film.
+In the early stages of her Hollywood career, Hurst acted in comedies like "Airheads" (1994) with Brendan Fraser, "Smoke" (1995) and "Office Killer" (1997) with Florina Rodov and Jason Brill.
+She worked in series television while getting her start in acting, including a part on "New York Undercover" (Fox, 1994-98).
+Her passion for acting continued to her roles in projects like the comedic drama "Stepmom" (1998) with Julia Roberts, "Just Visiting" (2001) with Jean Reno and the Meg Ryan dramatic adaptation "In the Cut" (2003).
+She also worked in television during these years, including a part on "Law & Order: Special Victims Unit" (NBC, 1999-).
+More recently, she continued to act in the Ryan Gosling dramatic period piece "All Good Things" (2010), the dramatic comedy "A Little Help" (2011) with Jenna Fischer and the Sarah Jessica Parker dramatic adaptation "I Don't Know How She Does It" (2011).
+She also appeared in the comedy "Frances Ha" (2013) with Greta Gerwig.
+She also worked in television during these years, including a part on "Blue Bloods" (CBS, 2010-).
+Hurst most recently acted on "Forever" (ABC, 2014-15).